lgibson212/presentations/week10.md

 - imported from psycopg2.extras
-- a cursor that uses a real dict as the base type for rows -allows access to column names as dict keys
+- a cursor that uses a real dict as the base type for rows
+  - allows access to column names as dict keys
-- extremely specialized and does not allow the normal access (using integer indices) to fetched data -If you need to access database rows both as a dictionary and a list, then use the generic DictCursor instead
+- extremely specialized and does not allow the normal access (using integer indices) to fetched data
+  - If you need to access database rows both as a dictionary and a list, then use the generic DictCursor instead
 - can be specified in the connection
 ``` python
 psycopg2.connect(cursor_factory=RealDictCursor)